MauroDataMapper/docs/docs/user-guides/user-profile/user-profile.md

 ![Screenshot of user profile menu](user-profile-menu.png)

 To edit your profile, select the **'My profile'** option from the dropdown menu.
-This will take you to a page displaying your details, with the compulsory fields (indicated by *) completed according to the information entered when you were registered.
+This will take you to a page displaying your details, with the compulsory fields indicated by a *.
+These will already be completed according to the information entered when you were registered.

 ![Screenshot of 'My profile' details page](my-profile-page.png)

+Complete the fields below:

 * **First and last name**
 	This is used for identification.